wincent/command-t/doc/command-t.txt

       (after scanning has been performed), whereas
       |g:CommandTScanDotDirectories| affects the behaviour at scan-time.

-      Note also that even with this setting on you can still use Command-T to open files inside a "dot-directory" such as ~/.vim, but you have to use the |:cd| command to change into that directory first.
+      Note also that even with this setting off you can still use Command-T to open files inside a "dot-directory" such as ~/.vim, but you have to use the |:cd| command to change into that directory first.
 For example:

         :cd ~/.vim
         :CommandT

                                                *g:CommandTMatchWindowAtTop*
   |g:CommandTMatchWindowAtTop|                   boolean (default: 0)

-      When this settings is off (the default) the match window will appear at the bottom so as to keep it near to the prompt.
+      When this setting is off (the default) the match window will appear at the bottom so as to keep it near to the prompt.
 Turning it on causes the match window to appear at the top instead.
 This may be preferable if you want the best match (usually the first one) to appear in a fixed location on the screen rather than moving as the number of matches changes during typing.

+                                                *g:CommandTMatchWindowReverse*
+  |g:CommandTMatchWindowReverse|                  boolean (default: 0)

+      When this setting is off (the default) the matches will appear from top to bottom with the topmost being selected.
+Turning it on causes the matches to be reversed so the best match is at the bottom and the initially selected match is the bottom most.
+This may be preferable if you want the best match to appear in a fixed location on the screen but still be near the prompt at the bottom.

 As well as the basic options listed above, there are a number of settings that can be used to override the default key mappings used by Command-T. For